 The Company uses the B-S to calculate the fair value of unlisted warrants of public companies if there are sufficient and reliable observable market inputs.
-If no such market inputs are available, the warrants are valued using their intrinsic value.
-B-S requires nine key inputs: risk free interest rate, exercise price, market price at date of issue, expected dividend yield, expected life and expected volatility.
+If there's no sufficient market inputs available, the warrants are valued using their intrinsic value.
+B-S requires six key inputs: risk free interest rate, exercise price, market price at date of issue, expected dividend yield, expected life and expected volatility.
 The first four inputs are facts not estimates, while the expected life and expected volatility are based on the Company's estimates.
 For example, a longer expected life of the warrant or a higher volatility number used would result in an increase in fair value of the warrant.
 These estimates involve considerable judgment and are, or could be, affected by significant factors that are out of the Company's control.

-Use of Non-IFRS Measures:
+Use of Non-GAAP Measures:

-This MD&A contains references to "net asset value per share" (basic and diluted) ("NAV") which is a non-IFRS measure.
+This MD&A contains references to "net asset value per share" (basic and diluted) ("NAV") which is a non-GAAP measure.
 NAV is calculated as the value of total assets less the value of total liabilities divided by the total number of common shares outstanding as at a specific date.
-NAV (diluted) is calculated as total assets less total liabilities divided by the total number of common shares of the Company outstanding as at a specific date, calculated based upon the assumption that all outstanding options, warrants, and broker warrants of the Company have been exercised.
-The term NAV does not have any standardized meaning according to IFRS and therefore may not be comparable to similar measures presented by other companies.
-There is no comparable IFRS measure presented in Pinetree's interim condensed consolidated statements and thus no applicable quantitative reconciliation for such non-IFRS financial measure.
+NAV (diluted) is calculated as total assets less total liabilities divided by the total number of common shares of the Company outstanding as at a specific date, calculated based upon the assumption that all outstanding securities of the Company that are convertible into or exercisable for common shares have been converted or exercised.
+The term NAV does not have any standardized meaning according to GAAP and therefore may not be comparable to similar measures presented by other companies.
+There is no comparable GAAP measure presented in Pinetree's consolidated financial statements and thus no applicable quantitative reconciliation for such non-GAAP financial measure.
 The Company has calculated NAV consistently for many years and believes that the measure provides information useful to its shareholders in understanding our performance, and may assist in the evaluation of the Company's business relative to that of its peers.